 - Unplanned Service Fee: If you sent Amazon any of your items that weren’t properly wrapped or didn’t have the right labels, you’d be penalized.

-- Return and Processing Fee: Amazon handles the returns, but it won’t pay for it.
+- Return and Processing Fee: Amazon handles the returns, but it won’t pay for them.
 Merchants are responsible to incur the return fees.

 - Long Term Storage Fee: If your product stays in Amazon’s inventory for over a year.
 You will have to pay this fee.